hadley/helpr/ideas.md

 * DONE - Have interaction with demo things
   * DONE - Execute whole demo
   * DONE - Execute highlighted part
-* WAIT - Have output done within the example
+* BUSY - Have output done within the example
+  * NEEDS - an update from evaluate
 * DONE - Use parser to count all the functions used by the demo.
 For functions that are called most offline, add cross-links to the demo from their topic page

 ## Topic